Paulomdm/Paulomdm/README.md

 - meu nome e paulo junor
 - estou enteressado a aprender a progamar
--
+- estou aprendendo a fazer jogos
-- 💞️ I’m looking to collaborate on ...
+- 💞️ estou procurando a colaborar nas aulas pensamento computacional
-- 📫 How to reach me ...
+- 📫 como chegar ate mim pelas redes sociais @pj_ff007

 <!---
 Paulomdm/Paulomdm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.